Undergraduate Core Curriculum Program

 - Written Communication - Students will produce well-organized and clear writing, supported by strong, diverse evidence and precise explanation, applicable to its audience and consistent with the conventions of appropriate genres.

-- Intercultural Competence - Students will develop an informed understanding of cultural diversity and respectfully engage people of various backgrounds, through campus, local and global community interactions.
+- Intercultural Competence - Students will develop a biblically informed understanding of cultural diversity and demonstrate an ability to engage in a Christ-like manner with people and perspectives across a variety of contexts.

-- Civic Engagement - Students will develop an informed understanding of civic roles, rights, freedoms, and responsibilities, and will respectfully communicate and apply key concepts in diverse communities.
+Civic Engagement - Students will develop and demonstrate the ability to exercise a biblically informed understanding of civic roles, the foundations of political rights and freedoms, and responsibilities in diverse communities.

 Biblical and Theological Studies Requirement

-Thirty credits of biblical and theological studies must be included in the program of each traditional student (degree completion students have a different requirement, see below).
-Each student must take at least one course each semester until the requirement has been fulfilled.
+Thirty credits of biblical and theological studies are included in most traditional student programs.
+(Certain majors have different requirements, see below.
+For online bachelor's programs, see the Core Curriculum Requirements - Online Bachelor's Programs page).
+It is recommended that each student take at least one Bible course each semester until the requirement has been fulfilled.
 The following are required:

 Code | Title | Credits |